 Holiday markets offer unique finds alongside festive activities all season long — and there are so many to check out around Hudson County and greater North Jersey.
 For a full list of events and pop-ups in Hoboken, Jersey City, and beyond, read our article here.

-Read More: Thanksgiving Catering in Hoboken + Jersey City
+Read More: A Self-Guided Holiday Cocktail Tour to Hoboken + Jersey City

 Ice Skating

 This quintessential wintertime activity can be enjoyed by almost all ages and is easily accessible in New Jersey — or it makes a great addition to a New York City day.
-Charlie Heger Ice Rink (807 Summit Avenue) or Newport Skates (95 River Drive South) in Jersey City are both must-visit locations.
-The Rink in the American Dream Mall (1 American Dream Way) in East Rutherford is also a great indoor spot to take visitors who are looking to escape the cold outdoors.
+Newport Skates, located at 95 River Drive South in Jersey City, is a must-visit location.
+The Rink in the American Dream Mall, located at 1 American Dream Way in East Rutherford, is also a great indoor spot to take visitors who are looking to escape the cold outdoors.

-For Manhattan, Rockefeller Center (45 Rockefeller Plaza) and Bryant Park both have ice skating available to the public.
-Central Park also has ice skating at Wollman Rink (south — 830 5th Avenue) or Lasker Rink (north — 110 Lenox Avenue).
-Taking the ferry to Chelsea Piers or Brookfield Place (230 Vesey Street) is another great activity full of beautiful skyline views — not to mention the fun ice skating that’s there as well.
+For Manhattan, Rockefeller Center at 45 Rockefeller Plaza and Bryant Park both have ice skating available to the public.
+Central Park also has ice skating at Wollman Rink, located at 830 5th Avenue, or Lasker Rink at 110 Lenox Avenue.
+Taking the ferry to Chelsea Piers or Brookfield Place at 230 Vesey Street is another great activity full of beautiful skyline views — not to mention the fun ice skating that’s there as well.

 Holiday Shows

 When visiting the New York area, Broadway shows are often at the top of the to-do list.
-If your visitor is a true out-of-towner or is just behind on their Broadway viewing, Wicked and The Lion King are long-running, must-see shows.
-The Tony Award-winning show, A Christmas Carol, will be back on Broadway this holiday season and tickets are already on sale and going quickly.
+If your visitor is a true out-of-towner or is just behind on their Broadway viewing, Wicked, and The Lion King are long-running, must-see shows.

 The Radio City Christmas Spectacular is great for any young ones who might be tagging along but is still truly amazing to see as an adult.
-For a classier vibe, there’s nothing like a trip to Lincoln Center to see The Nutcracker — a holiday classic.
+For a classier vibe, there’s nothing like a trip to Lincoln Center to see a holiday show.
+See the December calendar for a look at what’s playing.

 Things to See